Saltwater vs. Ozone: The Great Swimming Pool Debate

 You will need a residual sanitizer in the pool water because ozone systems alone cannot provide continuous and complete sanitation.
 Moreover, pool pump rooms can accumulate ozone gas which can be corrosive to pool equipment and rubber gaskets.

 It is worth noting that both saltwater and ozone systems can give you a safe and clean pool to swim in.
+That said, there is no “best system” suitable for all pool owners.
 In the end, the ideal pool system for you is something that will suit your lifestyle and needs.